hson1709/Facebook_Post_Classification/README.md

 # Facebook Post Classification App

-This project is a web application for classifying Facebook posts using two different models: **BiLSTM+CNN** (with phoW2V embeddings) and **PhoBERT** (fine-tuned for Vietnamese).
+This project is a web application for classifying Facebook posts using two different models: **BiLSTM+CNN** (build from scratch with phoW2V embeddings) and **PhoBERT** (fine-tuned for Vietnamese).
 The app supports both single post classification and batch processing via CSV files.

 ## Features